toby-w/Die-Simulator/README.md

-# Die-Simulator
+# die-simulator

-A small project for fun.
+A small die simulator for fun.